Learning the Relation between Code Features and Code Transforms with Structured Prediction: Approach for Structured Prediction of Code Transform

-\textbf{Feature functions for CRF.} Feature functions are key to controlling the likelihood predictions in CRF.
-Similar to the feature functions that have been proven useful on other application areas of CRF \cite{CRFapplication1, CRFapplication2}, we can consider two types of feature functions for our transform prediction problem.
+Feature functions are key to controlling the likelihood predictions in CRFs.
+Similar to the feature functions that have been proven useful in other application areas of CRFs \cite{CRFapplication1, CRFapplication2}, we can consider two types of feature functions for AST-level code transform prediction problem.

-The first type of feature function is called observation-based feature function.
+\textbf{Observation-based Feature Functions.} The first type of feature function is called observation-based feature function.
 For a certain clique \emph{c}, observation-based feature functions typically have the form: